amy324/Ticket-Raising-Platform-Backend/documentation/walkthrough.md

 }
 ```

-## Admin Add a Conversation To a Ticker
+## Interacting with Conversations as Admin
 The admin user can also send users a message for a specific ticket by sending a POST request to `/admin/tickets/{ticketID}/conversation` - in this case 4.
 As always, using the access token for Authorization.

 Body: